-- A cumulative grade point average of 2.50 or better in previous college course work - · An active unrestricted U.S. Registered Nurse license - Be a graduate of a nationally accredited nursing program
+- A cumulative grade point average of 2.50 or better in previous college course work - An active unrestricted U.S. Registered Nurse license - Be a graduate from a state board approved nursing program (as stated in the law: Oklahoma Nurse Practice Act)

-Eligibility Statement
+Eligibility Statement: Technical Standards

 Due to the strenuous nature of nursing and the practice orientation of the Kramer School of Nursing program, the school reserves the right to determine the eligibility of any student to enroll or continue in the nursing major.
+Eligibility is determined by the faculty's evaluation of a student's ability to meet Technical Standards.
 This decision is based on considerations including but not limited to characteristics required of a professional nurse.
-Eligibility is determined by the faculty's evaluation of a student's ability to perform the skills necessary to complete the course objectives and includes attitudinal and behavioral components.
-These elements are re-evaluated each semester.